 But recruitment not only involves discovering the perfect person for the role in the fastest time and keeping recruitment costs low.
 As a recruiter, it’s also important to focus on:

-These are all essential recruitment factors, and skills testing can help you achieve each of these because:
+These are all essential recruitment factors, and skills testing can help you achieve each of these because it:

-A survey from the reference checking company, Checkster, reveals that approximately 78% of candidates are prepared to lie or alter the truth on their resumes.
+A survey by the reference checking company Checkster reveals that around 78% of candidates are prepared to lie or alter the truth on their resumes.
 This is another reason pre-employment skills testing is more important than ever.
 It helps you discover which candidates genuinely have the skills for a role and which are being dishonest.

 Most candidates even expect to undergo a skills test because it means they are getting a fair assessment.
 They can also assess if the role is right for them, which is important because even a candidate who desperately wants a job will regret getting one that’s a bad fit.